 North Downs Way 100

-The North Downs Way 100 is a 103 mile continuous trail race that follows the North Downs Way footpath from Farnham in the Surrey Hills to Ashford in Kent.
-The route records approximately 11,000 feet of elevation gain and is run with a 30 hour overall cut off.
-Terrain is a mix of trail and road, with about 80% trail and 20% road.
+The North Downs Way 100 is a continuous trail run along the North Downs Way from Farnham in Surrey to Ashford in Kent.
+The course distance is 103 miles (167 KMs) with approximately 11,000 ft (3350 m) of elevation gain and a 30 hour finish limit.
+The event is the 16th edition and serves as a Western States qualifier.